10 Current & Future Blockchain Applications

 6. Cloud Storage

-As of 2021, three companies (Microsoft, Google and Amazon) dominate 58% of the cloud storage industry (and the data stored on said clouds).
+As of the latest data, three companies (Microsoft, Google and Amazon) dominate 58% of the cloud storage industry (and the data stored on said clouds).

 While cloud storage services are considered to be extremely secure, they represent a centralized point of failure.
 Should a malicious actor manage to hack a cloud storage service - including the possibility of an internal, employee-based hack - the consequences could be severe.

-With that said, moving data to a decentralized “cloud” could solve many of these issues.
+With that said, moving data to a decentralized version of the cloud could solve many of these issues.